Why Definition of a Hazard Matters

 - Risk occurrence happens, incurring damages.

 Safety concerns can be largely mitigated at any point leading up to risk occurrence.
-However, hazard occurrence will be most obvious “sign” that something bad is about to happen.
+However, hazard occurrence will be the most obvious “sign” that something bad is about to happen.
 For this reason, it’s critical that employees have a solid understanding of what a hazard is.

 Examples of Hazards

 The best way to demonstrate what is a hazard is to simply provide some examples.
-Here are some examples of hazard occurrence, as they all demonstrate unacceptable level of danger:
+Here are some examples of hazard occurrence, as they all demonstrate an unacceptable level of danger:

 - Runway incursion;